sydney-linux-user-group/slug/doc/README.rst

 of that documentation build.
 If you're editing this at the top level, your changes will shortly be clobbered.
 Edit ``doc/readme.rst`` instead.

+You can browse the latest checked-in version of the docs at `http://slug-usergroup.rtfd.org`

 Initial Configuration
 ---------------------